Are life coach expenses tax deductible?

 Life coaching comes in many different shapes and sizes and sometimes they are tax-deductible.
 It’s important to find out if you can utilise life coaching as a taxable expense.
 The answer for the majority of cases is yes when certain criteria are met.

-For example, I provide many different coaching programmes for entrepreneurs and business owners.
+I alos provide many different coaching programmes for entrepreneurs and business owners.
 These training programmes are designed to improve performance at work.
 This form of training often includes helping to improve communication skills, emotional intelligence, and public speaking.
 All of which are essential for business growth.

 Training programmes such as this often include life coaching, but they also include business consulting and mentoring.
 All of these are perfectly suitable for being a tax-deductible expense because the sole aims and intentions are to improve work performance.